wena-cli/wena/README.md

 ### Version

 By default, the application version is `1.0.0`.
-You can optionally define a version using `version()` method:
+You can optionally define a version using the `version()` method:

 ```rust
 use wena::Application